antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/README.md

 3. Natural language workflows are "universal"

 We demonstrate data transformation code generation for different programming languages/packages.
-We focus on these three:
+We focus on these three: R-base, R-tidyverse, Python-pandas.

-- R-base
-- R-tidyverse
-- Python-pandas

 In addition to code generation examples we also outline the utilized software strategy and architecture and the unit testing procedures.